-Our local theater marketing team created this poster for an upcoming show, but the director did not like the girl in the logo.
+Our local theater marketing team created a poster for an upcoming show, but the director did not like the girl in the logo.

 I asked if I could take a shot at redesigning it (just for fun, because I love doing this stuff!)
 Here are some of the thought processes behind my design decisions: